Autocollimator – Working Principle, Types, Diagram, Advantages

 Depending on whether a visual or digital autocollimator is used, the linear displacement of the graticule image is measured using an eyepiece graticule and a micrometer microscope or an electronic detector system.

 Most autocollimators are calibrated so that the distance measured does not need to be converted into the angle of inclination.
 This is converted in the autocollimator, and the angle of inclination can be read directly there.
+The focal length and effective aperture of an autocollimator are the factors that determine its basic sensitivity and angular measuring range.

 Types of Autocollimator